erikh2000/web-enc-at-rest/README.md

 By decoupling the key from credentials, a single key can be used from multiple devices, and changing credentials won't require re-encrypting data.
 However, you will have another attack vector to defend against - a breach of your remote server would give an attacker keys that can be used to decrypt data.
 And it won't be possible to authenticate users without being online.

-#### Recreate from Remote Server Approach
+#### Recreate App Data from Remote Server Approach

 Here's another approach to multiple-device encryption-at-rest:

 1. Authenticate the user against a web service.
 2. If the web service auth succeeds, but the call to `open()` with same credentials fails, then:
-  1. Call `dangerouslyDeInitialize()` and make a second call to `open()`, which will now succeed.
+3. Call `dangerouslyDeInitialize()` and make a second call to `open()`, which will now succeed.
 Your encrypted app data is now bricked.
-  2. Fetch all sensitive data from web services.
+4. Fetch all sensitive data from web services.
 It will be in plaintext.
-  3. Encrypt the sensitive data and overwrite it in browser persistent storage.
+5. Encrypt the sensitive data and overwrite it in browser persistent storage.

+#### Synchronized App Data Approach

+And another way that I thought of while I was sipping my coffee this morning...

+If you want to enable multiple-device authentication, you almost certainly want some way to synchronize app data between multiple devices as well.
+And a path to doing that is synchronizing the local app data with a remote database.
+You could use something like PouchDb to do that.
+So with the prerequisite of app data synchronization being a solved problem, the following approach should work:

+1. Authenticate the user against a web service.
+2. Complete a synchronization of the local app data against a remote server.
+3. Call `open()` with same credentials.
+If it fails, then:
+4. Call `dangerouslyDeInitialize()` and make a second call to `open()` with the same credentials, which will now succeed.

+### One-Browser/Multiple-Users Probably Won't Ever Be Supported

+WEaR is intentionally limited to support just one user account per browser instance.
+I figure that if you care enough about your users' app data to encrypt it, then you won't want the additional attack vectors that a "hotseat" style of web app adds.
+Note that a device that allows for multiple users via O/S-level log in, will give you the same per-user data provisioning.

 ### Contributing to This Project